LaurenceDenneulin/AssetForJwstNirspecFs/README.md

 # AssetForJwstNirspecFs

-AssetForJwstNirspecFs is a Julia package to extract spectra from JWST/NIRSpec Fixed Slit data.
+AssetForJwstNirspecFs is a Julia package to extract spectrum from JWST/NIRSpec Fixed Slit data.

 ## Installation